-For the second case study, we considered an example where the underlying age determination data within the core are very contradictory to each other (see Figure 3).
+For the second case study, we considered an example where the underlying age determination data within the core are very contradictory to each other (see Fig. 3).
 Before considering modeling such an age-depth relationship with conflicting data, users need to investigate and try to understand the reasons for any outliers.
-Fitting any age-depth model, including the LANDO ensemble, to such divergent data should be done with extreme caution and we do not recommend doing so without further deliberate investigation.
-Here we primarily aim to illustrate the range of age-depth models obtained within the ensemble as well as the results of the optimization with our proxybased lithology.
+Fitting any age-depth model, including the LANDO ensemble, to such divergent data should be done with extreme caution, and we do not recommend doing so without further deliberate investigation.
+Here we primarily aim to illustrate the range of age-depth models obtained within the ensemble as well as the results of the optimization with our proxy-based lithology.

-During the standard modeling procedure with LANDO, four out of five modeling systems produced an output for sediment core EN18208 ("Lake Ilirney").
+During the standard modeling procedure with LANDO, four out of five modeling systems produced an output for sediment core EN18208 (Lake Ilirney).
 The modeling system clam was unable to produce an age-depth model for this core.
 Figure 3 shows the visual outputs with all models in panel (a) and the combined model in panel (b).
 Figure 4 consists of three panels showing the results from the proxy-based optimization process using zircon (Zr).
-Panel (a) shows the visual output from the optimization process, while panel (b) and (c) illustrate the optimized age-depth model with the highest matching score and the resulting ensemble model, respectively.
+Figure 4a shows the visual output from the optimization process, while Fig. 4b and c illustrate the optimized age-depth model with the highest matching score and the resulting ensemble model, respectively.